-Some punk wants to get even with Tommy and he only just met the guy an hour ago
+Some punk wants to get even with Tommy and he only met the guy an hour ago – an excerpt from the book

 I hear footsteps behind me.
 I turn around and see the punk.